LukeGrahamLandry/franca/examples/os/README.md

   - examples/web/demo.fr/for_exports
     (will probably be made redundant by doing all the web stuff with my os userspace)
 - jit libc functions lazily, don't just include them all in init.
+- usb driver
-- enough of libc to run doom
+- keyboard input for doom